 High response rate

-Considering the fact that there are officially more mobile devices than people in the world, there’s no undermining the ubiquity of smartphones that have now reached up to 67.00% of the world population (5 billion unique mobile subscriptions).
+Considering the fact that there are officially more mobile devices than people in the world, there’s no undermining the ubiquity of smartphones that have now reached up to 67.00% of the world population (over 5 billion unique mobile subscriptions).

-If that statistic is not an overwhelming testimony of the popularity of text surveys, consider this — text messages have a whopping 98% open rate, which is in sharp contrast to other popular survey channels including email.
+If that statistic is not an overwhelming testimony of the popularity of text surveys across demographics, consider this — text messages have a whopping 98% open rate, which is in sharp contrast to other popular survey channels, including email.

-Since text messages imply the surveyed customers agreed to be contacted by means of this channel, they are more likely to respond than ignore the SMS survey — the fate of a huge number of emails in our inbox.
-As response rate is directly linked with the open-rate, you can expect a much higher response rate by sending out customer satisfaction surveys through text messages than other customer feedback channels.
+Since text messages imply the surveyed customers agreed to be contacted by means of this channel, they are more likely to respond than ignore the SMS survey — the fate of a huge number of emails in our inboxes.
+As the response rate is directly linked with the open rate, you can expect a much higher response rate by sending out customer satisfaction surveys through text messages than other customer feedback channels.

-Moreover, if the client had a less pleasant experience with your brand, he is more likely to give you feedback via a text message than going back to your website.
+Moreover, if the client had a less pleasant experience with your brand, he is more likely to give you feedback via a text message than go back to your website.

 Fast response time

-As it takes little activation energy to respond to a text message than to click on a survey or attend a survey call, the response time for an SMS survey is incredibly fast.
+As it takes little activation energy to respond to a text message than to click on a survey or attend a survey call, the response time for an SMS survey is incredibly swift.

-Smart Insight states that SMS surveys enjoy high response rate, with 31% of consumers providing a reply on average within five minutes.
-Hence, you get feedback in almost real-time, making it a good choice for administering surveys on a near consistent basis.
+Smart Insight states that SMS surveys enjoy a high response rate, with 31% of consumers providing a reply on average within five minutes.
+Hence, you get feedback in almost real-time, making it a good choice for administering surveys on a near-consistent basis.